Paul DeJong Player Props: Cardinals vs. Guardians

 Paul DeJong At The Plate

-- DeJong is hitting .281 with four doubles, eight home runs and nine walks.
+- DeJong is batting .269 with four doubles, eight home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.